Fourth and Madison Building

 The Fourth and Madison Building (formerly the IDX Tower) is a 40-story skyscraper in downtown Seattle, Washington.
 The building is located at 925 Fourth Avenue, at the intersection with Madison Street.
 Upon its completion in 2002, the late-modernist highrise was Seattle's first building to exceed 500 ft in over a decade.

 In 2007, Fourth and Madison was awarded the BOMA International Office Building of the Year Award in the 500000–1000000 sqft category.

-The rooftop garden on the seventh floor is a privately owned public open space (POPOS).
+The rooftop garden on the seventh floor is a privately owned public space (POPS).